Dick Wolf

-Richard Anthony Wolf (born December 20, 1946) is an American film and television producer, best known for his Law & Order franchise.
+Richard Anthony Wolf (born December 20, 1946) is an American television producer, best known for his Law & Order franchise.
 Since 1990, the franchise has included six police/courtroom dramas and four international spinoffs.
-He is also creator and executive producer of the Chicago franchise, which since 2012 has included four Chicago-based dramas, and the creator and executive producer of the FBI franchise, which since 2018 has also become a franchise after spinning off two additional series.
+He is also co-creator and executive producer of the Chicago franchise, which since 2012, has included four Chicago-based dramas and the co-creator and executive producer of the FBI franchise, which since 2018, has also become a franchise after spinning off two additional series.

 Wolf has also written four books.
 The first, the non-fiction volume Law & Order: Crime Scenes, is a companion to the Law & Order television series.
-The Intercept, The Execution, and The Ultimatum, all of which are works of fiction, are volumes in a thriller series upon whose writings Wolf collaborates with the NYPD's detective Jeremy Fisk.
+The Intercept, The Execution, and The Ultimatum are works of fiction in a thriller series featuring an NYPD detective named Jeremy Fisk.

-Wolf has won numerous awards, including an Emmy Award, being inducted into the Television Academy Hall of Fame, and receiving a star on the Hollywood Walk of Fame.
+Wolf has won numerous awards, including an Emmy Award, being inducted into the Television Academy Hall of Fame and receiving a star on the Hollywood Walk of Fame.

 Early life and education

-Wolf was raised in Manhattan to a Jewish father and a Catholic mother of Irish descent.
-He was an altar boy.
+Wolf was born in Manhattan to a Jewish father and a Catholic mother of Irish descent.
+As a boy, he was an altar server at the local Catholic parish.

-Wolf attended Saint David's School, The Gunnery, and Phillips Academy.
+Wolf attended Saint David's School, The Gunnery, and Phillips Academy, Andover.
 He subsequently attended the University of Pennsylvania (class of 1969), where he was a member of the Zeta Psi fraternity.